Ch-Amrutha-SN/Simple-Calculator/README.md

 # Simple-Calculator

-Details of SIMPLE CALCULATOR Folder 1.Calc_Server_Nodejs
+Details of SIMPLE CALCULATOR Folder"\t" 1.Calc_Server_Nodejs"\t"
-1.a.app.js
+1.a.app.js"\t"
-1.b.index.html
+1.b.index.html"\t"
-This is a nodejs Calculator application using nodejs,Express.js It use POST request.
+This is a nodejs Calculator application using nodejs,Express.js It use POST request."\t"

-2.Calculator_JS
+2.Calculator_JS"\t"
 2.a.app.js
 2.b.index.html
 This is a Calculator using html,Javascript(Using ids in html, getElementById in js)